eduardz1/Master-Thesis/chapters/implementation.typ

 - The work presented in @replacing-mumps due to NVFortran having issues compiling the @MUMPS codebase.
 As a reminder, Fortran modules are not cross-compatible across compilers so offloading the @HAWEN code with NVFortran meant compiling also the @MUMPS code with it.
 Currently this leads to a failure at runtime and in particular an OpenMP bug that was reported in the @LLVM project repository as issue #link("https://github.com/llvm/llvm-project/issues/148884")[\#148884] @x-148884.

-The @GPU code will look like the one picture in @building-c.
+The @GPU code will look like the one pictured in @building-c.
 This part required the most changes and is therefore not yet production ready.
-Although some of the routines are already tested with representative test-cases, a benchmark with syntectic data was prepared on the routine responsible for building the quadrature integral values for the sub-matrices.
+Although some of the routines are already tested with representative test-cases, a benchmark with synthetic data was prepared on the routine responsible for building the quadrature integral values for the sub-matrices.

 #figure(
   placement: top,